Gubaer/josm-scripting-plugin/docs/graaljs.md

     ```bash
     # make sure 'java' is resolved to the java binary shipped with the GraalVM
-    java -jar josm.jar
+    $ java -jar josm.jar
+    # or on Windows:
+    C:> java.exe -jar josm.jar
     ```

     Add additional command line options, if necessary, for instance:

     ```bash
     # make sure 'java' is resolved to the java binary shipped with the GraalVM
-    java -Djosm.home=/your/josm/home -Xmx2G -jar josm.jar
+    $ java -Djosm.home=/your/josm/home -Xmx2G -jar josm.jar
+    # or on Windows:
+    C:> java.exe -Djosm.home=c:\\your\\josm\\home -Xmx2G -jar josm.jar
     ```

 ## Using the JavaScript [API V3](v3/v3)

-The JOSM Scripting Plugin ships with a JavaScript API.
+The scripting plugins ships with a JavaScript API.
 [API V3](v3/v3) can only be used in the GraalJS scripting engine.
-Neither Mozilla Rhino nor Nashorn can execute scripts based on [API V3](v3/v3) (because API V3 is a set of ES Modules).
+It can't be used with JSR223-compatible scripting engines for JavaScript.
+In particular, it can neither be used with Mozilla Rhino nor with Oracle Nashorn.

 [API V3](v3/v3) has the following main features: